tarantool/doc/doc/reference/tooling/tt_cli/replicaset.rst

 .. note::

-    To demote an instance in a Tarantool cluster with a centralized configuration, use ``tt cluster replicaset demote``.
+    To demote an instance in a Tarantool cluster with a :ref:`centralized configuration <configuration_etcd>`, use :ref:`tt cluster replicaset demote <tt-cluster-replicaset-demote>`.

 .. _tt-replicaset-demote-config: